Molx32/molx32.github.io/_i18n/en/_posts/2024-06-18-SMS-Explorer.md

 </i>

 From the <b>PSS point of view</b>, data is simply received and displayed as is.
 We can compare it to a forum where users can post anything they want, but here users are actually <b>senders</b>.
 From the <b>senders</b> point of view, the <b>end user</b> is supposed to provide real information.
-Based on that assumption, the sender will trust the provided phone number.
+Based on that assumption, the sender will trust the provided phone number and assume it is private.
 Finally, the <b>end user</b> is informed that a real information is expected, and that PSS will publish SMS associated to the app.
 The problem is that the end user doesn't know when SMS will be sent (except for password reset and verification), and what the content will be.

 ##### Electronic Communications Privacy Act